home / other / favourites: OtherPower TreeHugger Solar John BusinessGreen Renewable Energy World Energy Blog BBC Green Room

 I will probably have to have three formal (or more) quotes in place by end January to achieve my end-March installation target.

-Making the Requests
+Making the requests

 In most cases I sent the request by email to whatever address was given on the appropriate Web site 'Contact Us' page.

-And one of the forms told me flatly that east- and west- facing roofs are "NOT SUITABLE" whereas PVGIS simply suggests about 20% lower year-round drop in performance (more in winter).
+And one of the forms told me flatly that east- and west- facing roofs are "NOT SUITABLE" whereas PVGIS simply suggests about 20% lower year-round drop in performance (bigger in winter).
 It might not be ideal, especially for (say) an off-grid system where mid-winter loads must be carried, but "NOT SUITABLE" seems a little strong to me!

-Photos and Dimensions
+Photos and dimensions

 The PV installers need various photos to help decide on suitability, etc.